vladimircuc/Marvel-vs-DC/README.md

 ### Installation

-1. Download all 4 java files
+1. Download the src folder
 2. Run the program.
-3. (Optional) - run the sample file found on the Github project page
+3. (Optional) - run the sample

 ### Running